 A bubble happens when excitement about something grows way faster than the actual results.
 People pour money into it based on hype and fear of missing out, not because the value is proven.
 Prices climb.
 Expectations soar.
 And eventually, reality catches up.

-The dot-com bubble (late 1990s): Everyone invested in any company with a website, even if they had no real business plan.
-When reality hit, stock prices crashed and thousands of companies disappeared.
+The dot-com bubble (late 1990s).
+Everyone invested in any company with a website, even if they had no real business plan.
+When reality hit in March 2000, the Nasdaq dropped 78% and thousands of companies disappeared.

-The housing bubble (2008): Banks gave out mortgages to people who couldn’t afford them, home prices skyrocketed based on speculation, and when it collapsed, it triggered a global financial crisis.
+The housing bubble (2008).
+Banks like Lehman Brothers gave out mortgages to people who couldn’t afford them, home prices skyrocketed based on speculation, and when it collapsed, it triggered a global financial crisis.

 Why People Think We’re in an AI Bubble